-Higher Learning Initiatives
+Higher Learning Initiatives in South Dakota

 20,000-Plus Students Take a Distance Education Course